Invariant Probabilistic Prediction: Invariant probabilistic prediction

-We describe our preferred choices for $\{\omega^e\}_{e=1}^E$ and $D$ at the end of the section.
+The weights can be for example uniform weights or proportional to the sample size per environment.
 Our proposed IPP estimator turns out to be a generalization of the V-REx estimator of \cite{Krueger2021}, who consider the special case where the convex weights are uniform and the regularization function is the variance,

-However, IPP is derived in a much more formal and general manner by characterizing the invariance of probabilistic prediction, and its theoretical properties are well demonstrated.
+However, IPP is derived in a more formal and general manner by characterizing the invariance of probabilistic prediction, and its theoretical properties are well demonstrated.
 In particular, the following theorem shows that, under mild regularity conditions, IPP yields a consistent estimator of the underlying parameter and an invariant prediction.

 \begin{theorem} Consider the model given in \eqref{eq:environments}.
-Suppose \begin{enumerate} \item there exists a unique $\theta^\ast \in \Theta$ such that $\mathcal{R}^1(\theta^*) = \dots = \mathcal{R}^E(\theta^*)$ and $\mathcal{R}^1(\theta^*)$ is minimal among the parameters achieving an invariant risk; \item the number of observations in each environment satisfies $n := \min(n_1, \dots, n_E) \to \infty$; \item the parameter space $\Theta$ is compact; \item the function $S(\pi_{y|x,\theta},y)$ is continuous in $\theta$ for all $(x,y)$; \item there exists $0 < B < \infty$ such that $\mathbb{E}[\sup_{\theta\in\Theta}S(P_{y|X^e,\theta}, Y^e)^2] \leq B$, $e = 1, \dots, E$; \item the sequence $\lambda_{n} \to \infty$ and the regularization function $D$ satisfy
+Suppose \begin{enumerate} \item there exists a unique $\theta^\ast \in \Theta$ such that $\mathcal{R}^1(\theta^*) = \dots = \mathcal{R}^E(\theta^*)$ and $\mathcal{R}^1(\theta^*)$ is minimal among the parameters achieving an invariant risk; \item the number of observations in each environment satisfies $n := \min(n_1, \dots, n_E) \to \infty$; \item the parameter space $\Theta$ is compact; \item the function $S(\pi_{y|x,\theta},y)$ is continuous in $\theta$ for all $(x,y)$; \item there exists $0 < B < \infty$ such that $\mathbb{E}\{\sup_{\theta\in\Theta}S(P_{y|X^e,\theta}, Y^e)^2\} \leq B$, $e = 1, \dots, E$; \item the sequence $\lambda_{n} \to \infty$ and the regularization function $D$ satisfy

 \end{enumerate} then $\hat{\theta}(\lambda_{n})$ is consistent for $\theta^{\ast}$.
-If, in addition, \begin{enumerate} \item the family $\{\pi_{y|x, \theta}\}$ is continuous in $\theta$ for a fixed $x$, \end{enumerate} then $\pi_{y|x, \hat{\theta}(\lambda)}$ is consistent for $\pi_{y|x, \theta^{\ast}}$. \end{theorem}
+If, in addition, \begin{enumerate} \item the family $\{\pi_{y|x, \theta}\}$ is continuous in $\theta$ for a fixed $x$, \end{enumerate} then $\pi_{y|x, \hat{\theta}(\lambda_n)}$ is consistent for $\pi_{y|x, \theta^{\ast}}$. \end{theorem}

 The first assumption ensures that the invariant population parameter $\theta^{\ast}$ is identified and, effectively, imposes a restriction on the class of interventions.
 As demonstrated in Example \ref{ex:identifiability}, this assumption is satisfied for the Gaussian heteroscedastic linear regression model with $\mathrm{LogS}$, while such a specific model is not required in our consistency result.
 Assumption \ref{it:sample_size} requires the number of observations in each environment to diverge, to ensure sufficient information about all of the environments.
 Assumptions \ref{it:compactness}, \ref{it:continuity_score}, \ref{it:moment}, and \ref{it:p_cont} are standard conditions for consistency.
 For instance, Assumptions \ref{it:continuity_score} and \ref{it:moment} are satisfied in Example \ref{ex:identifiability} if the parameter space is compact.